anima-wg/brski-cloud/anima-brski-cloud.md

 If the Cloud Registrar issues a voucher, it returns the voucher in an HTTP response with a 200 response code.

-The Cloud Registrar MAY issue a 202 response code if it is willing to issue a voucher, but will take some time to prepare the voucher.
+The Cloud Registrar MAY issue a 202 {{RFC9110, Section 15.3.3}} response code if it is willing to issue a voucher, but will take some time to prepare the voucher.

 The voucher MUST include the new "est-domain" field as defined in {{RFC8366bis}}.
 This tells the Pledge where the domain of the EST service to use for completing certificate enrollment.